NethermindEth/Forta-Agents/Benqi-Agents/Large-Mint-Burn/README.md

-# Large PGL Mint-Burn Agent
+# Large PGL Mint-Burn Bot

 ## Description

-This agent detects Mints and Burns on PGL contract with large QI-WAVAX amounts.
+This bot detects Mints and Burns on PGL contract with large QI-WAVAX amounts.

 > Large is defined as a percent of the token reserve.